Abdominal pain. History of melena and hematemesis.

-Mesenteric ischaemia involving an extensive segment of small bowel with mural non-enhancement of the affected segment, intramural, mesenteric and portal venous gas.
+Mesenteric ischemia involving an extensive segment of small bowel with mural non-enhancement of the affected segment, intramural, mesenteric and portal venous gas.

 Gas is seen within the branches of the superior mesenteric vein, the main portal vein extending into right and left lobes of the liver predominantly located in the antedependent left and medial right lobes of the liver.

-Intramural gas is also seen within the distal oesophagus and grossly distended stomach wall.
+Intramural gas is also seen within the distal esophagus and grossly distended stomach wall.

-Duodenum and proximal jejunum demonstrate circumferential bowel wall thickening with some wall enhancement suggestive of mucosal ischaemia without established infarction.
+Duodenum and proximal jejunum demonstrate circumferential bowel wall thickening with some wall enhancement suggestive of mucosal ischemia without established infarction.

 Within the thick walled loops of bowel, hyperdense material is identified presumably representing blood products.